-Have you ever noticed that you feel a sense of pure joy after having conquered an especially tough trek?.
+Have you ever noticed that you feel a sense of pure joy after having conquered an especially tough trek?
 There’s a scientific reason for that.
 First and foremost, it’s the endorphins (think: runner’s high).
-On top of that, though, there’s the exposure to vitamin D and fresh air, two things that are known to boost the mood and make you feel all-around happier.
-The calm surroundings, the break from your screen and the connection with your hiking buddies also lead to a better overall mood.
+On top of that, though, there’s exposure to vitamin D and fresh air, two things that are known to boost the mood and make you feel all-around happier.
+The calm surroundings, the break from your screen, and the connection with your hiking buddies also lead to a better overall mood.

 6. A Sharper Mind

 Did you know that there’s research suggesting that spending time outside makes you smarter?
-Indeed, the exercise of any kind — hiking, sports, dance, running, etc. starts to affect cognitive function at an early age.
+Indeed, exercise of any kind — hiking, sports, dance, running, etc. starts to affect cognitive function at an early age.
 In one ongoing study at Northeastern University, research indicates that children who run and play for 70 minutes a day have better cognitive skills than their peers who don’t.
 Other studies suggest that routinely spending time outside causes increased creativity, attention, and memory.